-The Rx Foundation seeks to build partnerships with organizations that will function as hubs for building advocacy and citizen-engagement capacity and infrastructure among networks and coalitions of non-profit organizations statewide.
+The Rx Foundation seeks partnerships with organizations that function as hubs for building advocacy, citizen-engagement, and infrastructure among coalitions of non-profit organizations statewide.
 A hub organization must have a clear vision for impacting health and health care in the context of its state, a pragmatic plan for strengthening technical skills and infrastructure, and an effective team on the ground to lead the work with non-profit partners.

 If you have not already done so, we encourage all applicants to complete the free Advocacy Capacity Tool (ACT!) developed by the Bolder Advocacy program at Alliance for Justice.
 This tool is designed to help organizations and coalitions gain a clearer understanding of their current assets and opportunities for strategic growth.
-Using this tool can bolster your application by helping you articulate how you plan to strengthen your organization’s capacity through participation in the grant program.
+This tool is designed to help organizations and coalitions gain a clearer understanding of their current assets and opportunities for strategic growth.
 Please note that your ACT! tool responses are confidential and the Rx Foundation does not have access to your answers.
 If you have any questions about the ACT!, please contact [email protected].

 Grant Size and Scope

-Grants will be awarded for one to three years and range from $50,000 to $150,000 annually.
-Hub organizations are permitted to budget up to 10% of the total grant as internal general operating support.
-Hub organizations are encouraged to allocate a portion of the budget as general-operating-support field grants to non-profit partners that engage with the hub in the capacity-building work.
+Grants are awarded for one to three years and range from $50,000 to $150,000 annually.
+Hub organizations are permitted to budget up to 10% of the total grant as general operating support (e.g, “indirect”).
+Hub organizations are encouraged to allocate a portion of the funding as field grants to non-profit partners in the capacity-building work.